-The NEIU Library holds free expression as a central value.
+The NEIU Libraries hold free expression as a central value.
 As stated in the Library Bill of Rights, “libraries are forums for information and ideas,” and “libraries should challenge censorship in the fulfillment of their responsibility to provide information and enlightenment.”
-The Library neither endorses nor censors work of faculty or student artists or the work of artists invited to exhibit in the Ronald Williams Library, the sole exception being work that is illegal or unsafe (see appendix).
+The Libraries neither endorse nor censor work of faculty or student artists or the work of artists invited to exhibit in the Ronald Williams Library, the sole exception being work that is illegal or unsafe (see appendix).

 - Exhibit space is limited to the areas associated with the hanging system across from the elevators on the Library’s 1st floor (Gallery A), and the hanging system in the seating area across from the café (Gallery B).
 However, only 2-D work may be exhibited in Gallery B.

-- Priority for Gallery A is given to students exhibiting artwork in conjunction with the Art Department.
+- Priority for Gallery A is given to students exhibiting artwork in conjunction with the Art + Design Department.

-- A maximum of two weeks per month will be allocated for exhibition of student artwork in Gallery A in coordination with the Art Department.
-Requests to display art must be submitted to the Art subject librarian at least one month before the exhibition.
+- A maximum of two weeks per month will be allocated for exhibition of student artwork in Gallery A in coordination with the Art + Design Department.
+Requests to display art must be submitted to the NEIU Libraries at least one month before the exhibition.
 Gallery B may be requested in addition to Gallery A, subject to availability.

-- A maximum of two weeks per month will be allocated for exhibition of University-sponsored events in Gallery B. Requests to display art must be submitted to the Art subject librarian at least one month before the exhibition.
+- A maximum of two weeks per month will be allocated for exhibition of University-sponsored events in Gallery B. Requests to display art must be submitted to the NEIU Libraries at least one month before the exhibition.
 Gallery A may be requested in addition to Gallery B, subject to availability.

 - Items/pedestals placed on the floor should not extend north or south of the gallery area.